-Kaleidoscope is available for VST and AAX hosts under Windows 7 and Windows 8.
+Kaleidoscope is available for VST and AAX hosts under Windows 7, 8, and 10.
 Both 64-bit and 32-bit versions are provided for all formats.

 Kaleidoscope is available for AU, VST, and AAX hosts under Mac OSX.7 or higher.
 Both 64-bit and 32-bit versions are provided for all formats.